streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/file-system-listing.md

   The common configurations for Connect File Pulse.
 ---

-Kafka Connect FilePulse periodically lists object files that may be streamed into Kafka using the [FileSystemListing](https://github.com/streamthoughts/kafka-connect-file-pulse/blob/master/connect-file-pulse-api/src/main/java/io/streamthoughts/kafka/connect/filepulse/fs/FileSystemListing.java)
+The `FilePulseSourceConnector` periodically lists object files that may be streamed into Kafka using the [FileSystemListing](https://github.com/streamthoughts/kafka-connect-file-pulse/blob/master/connect-file-pulse-api/src/main/java/io/streamthoughts/kafka/connect/filepulse/fs/FileSystemListing.java)
 configured in the connector's configuration.

-NOTE: The `FileSystemListing` is invoked by a background-threads which is started by te `FilePulseSourceConnector` class.

 Currently, Kafka Connect FilePulse supports the following implementations: